CodeINN95612/VulkanLearn/README.md

 ## How to build?

 1. Install Vulkan SDK with debug libraries and Vulkan Memory Allocator.
-The SDK version this was created with was [1.3.290.0](sdk.lunarg.com/sdk/download/1.3.290.0/windows/vulkan_sdk.exe).
-In case you want to use a different path then the `VULKAN_SDK` enviroment variable then set the path in `vulkan_version.lua`
+The SDK version originally used was [1.3.290.0](sdk.lunarg.com/sdk/download/1.3.290.0/windows/vulkan_sdk.exe) but you can use any vulkan 1.3 version.
+In case you want to use a different path than the `VULKAN_SDK` enviroment variable then set the path in `vulkan_version.lua`

 ```lua
 vulkanSDK = os.getenv("VULKAN_SDK")